-- 1.Go to Extension > Extension > IP Extension. - 2.Under Actions, click Number Auditor > Numbers.

-The Number page opens and lists the duplicate numbers.

-3.Select the number you want to remove and click Edit.

-The duplicate number's configuration page displays.

-4.Remove the duplicate number in the Number field and click OK.

-For information on extension numbers, see Configuring IP extensions.
+- 1. Go to Extension > Extension > IP Extension. - Under Actions, click Number Auditor > Numbers.
+The Number page opens and lists the duplicate numbers, if any. - Select the number you want to remove and click Edit.
+The duplicate number's configuration page displays. - 4.
+Remove the duplicate number in the Number field and click OK.
+For information on extension numbers, see Configuring IP extensions on page 171.